dev24anuj/calci/README.md

-## calci

-this code is used to add 2 number in python
+# Addition

+1.you can add 2 numbers
+{line - 1 to 6}

+# comperision of 3 number

+2.line 7 to 22

-# done
+# calculator

+3.line 24 to 38